dino-fire/worldcup/readme.md

-## READ.MA for Twitter text mining applications
+# READ.MD for Twitter text mining applications

-# You'll want to run this first, followed by the other scripts.
+You'll want to run this first, followed by the other scripts.
 File descriptions are below:

 	- Twitter Authentication and Initial Tweets.R
 		- connect to the Twitter API